Taking to the streets

-“It’s a matter of being creative, dodging bylaw, making sure property owners are okay with it and having snow at the same time,” film editor and member of the Put it in the Bowl crew, Liam Hallderijke said.
+“It’s a matter of being creative, dodging bylaw, making sure property owners are okay with it and having snow at the same time,” said Liam Hallderiike, film editor and member of the Put it in the Bowl crew, whose new edit premiered on Saturday following the season’s first rail jam.

-Progressing past what Sun Peaks Resort LLP could offer a group of local snowboarders have formed what can only be described as a street crew.
-Pushing each other past their limits and finding untouched and unconventional areas of snow in Kamloops to ride.
-The crew debuted their first feature film, Uno Mas, on Saturday, Dec.
-1 at Masas Bar and Grill.
+Progressing past what the local terrain parks could offer a group of snowboarders have formed what can only be described as a street crew.
+The crew debuted their first feature film, Uno Mas, at Masa’s Bar + Grill.

-Having produced a variety of short videos of their snowboarding pursuits the group of nine including six featured riders and a few friends set out to produce the 25-minute film.
+Having produced a variety of short videos of their snowboarding pursuits, the group of nine (including six featured riders and a few friends) set out to produce the 25 minute film.

 “I think I said it once and everyone was like ‘ah yeah let’s make a movie.’
 Three, four months later in the middle of winter, cool alright we’re making a movie,” said Hallderijke.
-“People got hurt it got pretty gnarly there but the result is something I’m really happy with it.”
+“People got hurt, it got pretty gnarly there, but the result is something I’m really happy with it.”

 Featured rider Geremy Guido said once you progress as far as you can go on the mountain there’s only one way to go and that’s getting creative.